ArturSkrzeta/From-Hadoop-to-PyDoop-for-Big-Data/README.md

 C:\hadoop\bin
 C:\hadoop\sbin
 ```
-10. Replace C:\hadoop\bin with bin from HadoopConfiguration-FIXbin.rar
+10. Replace C:\hadoop\bin with bin from HadoopConfiguration-FIXbin.rar.
 11. Go to CMD and check if it works with command:
 ```
 hdfs namenode -format